 Leading on from habits, preparation is key to making habits stick.
 Buy the plastic-replacements in advance, so that when you finish off the last of your plastic products, you have the replacement at the ready.
 Make shopping for your newfound plastic-free alternatives a routine.
 Gradually phase out plastic purchases in favour of truly biodegradable enviro-friendly materials.
 It also helps to get used to carrying your plastic savers with you – cutlery, coffee cups, water bottle…

 Lastly, we can get involved incommunity incentives, lobbying – write to supermarkets or any other industries notorious for producing lots of waste.
 Or contact your local councils and MP’s in regards to improving the management of plastic waste.
-There are already a few current campaigns in the running which are making waves (such as one to improve access to filtered water in public areas, installing water fountains with the potential to save millions of plastic water bottles) This is what a democratic society is after all – having a voice in shaping the country you live in.
-Here here.
+There are already a few current campaigns in the running which are making waves (such as one to improve access to filtered water in public areas, installing water fountains with the potential to save millions of plastic water bottles)

 So… above you have a few of the worst offenders & below I’ll share some green-er tips on how to reduce your personal plastic footprint, as well as provide some links to handy websites, which should prove useful in your ‘Low Plastic’ journey.